Maximize Your California Greenhouse: Seed Starting Tips for Spring Success

 Each region has unique challenges.
 Coastal gardeners may struggle with whiteflies and fungus gnats, while inland and desert gardeners face thrips or mealybugs.
 Mountain gardeners should watch for aphids and spider mites.
 A balanced, integrated approach combining sanitation, crop rotation, and biological control works best.

 Seedlings depend on consistent warmth and light to thrive.
-Most vegetable and flower seeds germinate best between 65°F and 75°F.
+Most vegetable and flower seeds germinate best between 65 and 75 degrees Fahrenheit.

 Maximize natural sunlight by orienting your greenhouse for southern exposure and keeping glass or panels clean.
 If natural light is limited, invest in energy-efficient LED grow lights.
-Aim for 12 to 16 hours of light per day for most seedlings.
+The UC Master Gardeners of Santa Clara County recommend providing 12 to 16 hours of light per day for most seedlings.

 A small fan improves air circulation, prevents fungal issues, and strengthens young stems.